-Next, we seek to control the system by computing approximate solutions to the one-step optimal control problem~\eqref{eq:one-step-optimal-control}. \begin{problem}[\textsc{Approximate one-step optimal control}] Given a single finite-horizon trajectory $\mathscr{T}_{i-1}$ for some $i\in \mathbb{N}, \: i > N$, the current state $x_i$ at time $t_i$, the side information~\ref{side:Lip}, and possibly any of the side information~\ref{side:bounds-state-vectorfield}--\ref{side:partial-knowledge}, compute, at sampling time $t_i$, approximate solutions of the one-step optimal control problem~\eqref{eq:one-step-optimal-control} and characterize the suboptimality of such solutions with respect to the solutions of the optimal control problem if the dynamics were known. \end{problem} We use the following example throughout the paper. \begin{example}[\textsc{Unicycle System}] Consider the unicycle system with dynamics given by
+Next, we seek to control the system by computing approximate solutions to the one-step optimal control problem~\eqref{eq:one-step-optimal-control}. \begin{problem}[\textsc{Approximate one-step optimal control}] Given a single finite-horizon trajectory $\mathscr{T}_{i-1}$ for some $i\in \mathbb{N}, \: i > N$, the current measurement $\Tilde{x}_i$ at time $t_i$, compute, at sampling time $t_i$, approximate solutions of the one-step optimal control problem~\eqref{eq:one-step-optimal-control} and characterize the suboptimality of such solutions with respect to the solutions of the optimal control problem if the dynamics were known. \end{problem} \begin{example}[\textsc{Unicycle System}] Consider, as a running example, the unicycle system with dynamics given by

 where the components of the state $x = [p_x, p_y, \theta]$ represent, respectively, the position in the $x$ plane, the $y$ plane, and the heading of the unicycle.
 The components of the control $u = [v , \omega]$ represent the speed and the turning rate, respectively.
 We consider the constraint set $\mathcal{U} = [-3,3]\times [-\pi,\pi]$.
 In the control-affine form~\eqref{eq:control-linearization}, we have $f = 0$, $(G)_{1,1} = \cos (\theta)$, $(G)_{2,1} = \sin (\theta)$, $(G)_{3,2} = 1$, and $(G)_{k,l} = 0$ otherwise.
 We assume the dynamics~\eqref{eq:unicycle-dynamic} are unknown and are given the loose Lipschitz bounds $L_f = [0.01,0.01,0.01]$, $L_{G_{1,1}} = L_{G_{2,1}} = 1.1, L_{G_{3,2}} = 0.1$, and $L_{G_{k,l}} = 0$ otherwise.
 These bounds encode the knowledge about the influence of the current state and control signals on the unicycle dynamics.
 For example, since $p_x$ and $p_y$ are unchanged when no velocity is applied, we can deduce that $(G)_{1,2} = (G)_{2,2} = 0$ and therefore $L_{G_{1,2}}$ and $L_{G_{2,2}}$.
 The same reasoning allows to say that $f=0$, but we do not use such knowledge.
 Furthermore, we consider the knowledge that the vector field does not depend on its positions.
 That is, $f(x) = f(\theta)$ and $G(x) = G(\theta)$. \end{example}